Increasing stability of the continuation for general elliptic equations of second order

 \section{Introduction}

 The Cauchy Problem (or equivalently the continuation of solutions) for partial differential equations has a long and rich history, starting with the Holmgren-John theorem on uniqueness for equations with analytic coefficients.
 It is of great importance in the theories of boundary control and of inverse problems.
 In 1938 T. Carleman introduced a special exponentially weighted energy (Carleman type) estimates to handle non analytic coefficients.
-These estimates imply in addition some conditional H\"older type stability estimates for solutions of this problem.
-In 1960 \cite{J} F. John showed that for the continuation for the Helmholtz equation from inside of the unit disk onto any larger disk the stability estimate which is uniform with respect to the wave numbers is still of logarithmic type.
+These estimates imply in addition some conditional H\"older type bounds for solutions of this problem.
+In 1960 \cite{J} F. John showed that for the continuation of solutions to the Helmholtz equation from inside of the unit disk onto any larger disk the stability estimate which is uniform with respect to the wave numbers is still of logarithmic type.
 Logarithmic stability is quite damaging for numerical solution of many inverse problems.
-In recent papers \cite{AI}, \cite{AI1}, \cite{HI}, \cite{IK}, \cite{I2}, \cite{I3} it was shown that in a certain sense stability is always improving for larger $k$ under (pseudo) convexity conditions on the geometry of the domain and of the coefficients of the elliptic equation.
+In recent papers \cite{AI}, \cite{AI1}, \cite{HI}, \cite{I2}, \cite{I3}, \cite{IK} it was shown that in a certain sense stability is always improving for larger $k$ under (pseudo) convexity conditions on the geometry of the domain and of the coefficients of the elliptic equation.
 These assumptions are not satisfied in the John's example.

 In this paper we attempt to eliminate any convexity type condition on the elliptic operator or the domain.
-Due to John's counterexample, one can not expect increasing stability for all solutions without suitable a priori constraint.
+Due to the John' counterexample, one can not expect increasing stability for all solutions without suitable a priori constraint.
 We show that (near Lipschitz) stability holds on a subspace of ("low frequency") solutions which is is growing with the wave number $k$ under some mild boundedness constraints on complementary "high frequency" part.
 Using new logarithmic stability estimates in the Cauchy problem for hyperbolic equations without any convexity assumptions we bound the norm of the "high frequency" part norm and obtain a conditional stability bound which is improving for larger wave numbers $k$.